ObjectiveTruth/objectivetruth.github.io/about.md

 Thanks for stopping by,

-I'm a computer science student looking to get into the **Machine Learning** industry.
+I'm a Sr. Developer looking to get into the **Machine Learning** industry.

 My background ranges from **Outside Sales**, **Biosciences**, **Real Estate Investment**, and now **CS and Technology**.